ctools/ctools/doc/source/users/reference_manual/csmodelmerge.rst

 Note that the "@" needs to be specified in case of an ASCII file name.
 It is also important to note that models with the same name cannot be appended.
-The tool will throw and exception if the provided file contain models with the same name.
+The script will throw and exception if the provided file contain models with the same name.